Grootzz/AD9361_TX_MSK/README.md

 # Overview

-> config `ad9361` to TX mode and modulate for MSK.
+This project config AD9361 to TX mode and modulate for MSK.

 **Verification platform**